 - The emergence of new and relevant evidence which, for good and reasonable cause, was not available during Stage 1;

 - That evidence is available to show that the outcome reached at an earlier stage was unreasonable.

 You will need to complete a stage 2 appeal form and submit this form along with any supporting information/evidence within 10 working days of the date on your stage 1 appeal outcome letter to firstname.lastname@example.org.

-Upon receipt, your stage 2 appeal will be considered by the Director of Quality, Enhancement and Governance (or nominee) to see if you have met grounds for further review of your appeal.
+Upon receipt, your stage 2 appeal will be considered by the Director of Academic Quality (or nominee) to see if you have met grounds for further review of your appeal.
 If you do not meet grounds, you will receive a communication to explain why.
 If you have met grounds, you will be invited to attend a meeting of the Appeals Review Panel which will consider your appeal.
 You are allowed to bring a supporter or representative meeting if you want to.
 The Panel is made up of three people (including a member of the Students’ Union).
 A Secretary will also be there to make notes.

 Office of the Independent Adjudicator (OIA)